robinfiske87/next-typescript-examples-2022/README.md

   1. Examples of the reusable components provided.
   The page is storing data in an array which is submitted.
 Data is not persisted and is stored in state.

-  2.Examples of API state handling in /examples.
+  2. Examples of API state handling in /examples.
 This is a rendered out list from jsonplaceholder API.
 State is handled by React Query.

 TODO: [x] Fix redundant error message on pressing abort button when form is empty